InfoTok: Information-Theoretic Regularization for Capacity-Constrained Shared Visual Tokenization in Unified MLLMs: Proposed Method

 \subsubsection{Training Objective}

 InfoTok is implemented as a fine-tuning stage for pretrained unified MLLMs.
-As shown in Fig.~\ref{framework} (c), we optimize the original multimodal task objective together with the proposed information regularization.
+As shown in Fig.~\ref{framework}(b), we optimize the original multimodal task objective together with the proposed information regularization.
 A key implementation detail is that the information constraints in Eqn.~\ref{Eqn_ExtendedIB} are instantiated on the projected tokens $\tilde{\mathcal{Z}}$, since $\tilde{\mathcal{Z}}$ is the task-facing representation used to define the compactness, sufficiency, and alignment estimators in Section~\ref{sec_uni_infotok}.
 During training, InfoTok therefore provides direct supervision on $\tilde{\mathcal{Z}}$.
 This supervision propagates through the task-specific projections and indirectly regulates the encoder tokens $\mathcal{Z}$ and the shared visual encoder $V_{\text{enc}}$ via Eqn.~\ref{Eqn_Z_from_encoder} and Eqn.~\ref{Eqn_Z_tilde_def}.

+\textbf{Distillation Constraint.} To strengthen the regulation on the encoder tokens $\mathcal{Z}$, we introduce an additional distillation constraint that transfers the information-regularized structure from the projected tokens $\tilde{\mathcal{Z}}$ back to $\mathcal{Z}$ during fine-tuning.
+Concretely, we encourage consistency between $\mathcal{Z}$ and $\tilde{\mathcal{Z}}$ using a KL-based distillation loss, which can be written as:

+This term makes the effect of information regularization more directly reflected in the encoder token space, rather than only in the task-facing projections.
+We incorporate this constraint into InfoTok by defining the final regularization as follows:

-Finally, the overall training objective can be difined as:
+Finally, we incorporate the distillation term into our proposed InfoTok and define the overall objective as:

-$\lambda$ balances task optimization and information regularization.
-Minimizing $\mathcal{L}_{\text{Total}}$ fine-tunes the $V_{enc}$ to learn visual tokens that remain compact, task-relevant, and cross-modally consistent for both understanding and generation.
+where $\lambda$ balances task optimization and information regularization.
+Minimizing $\mathcal{L}_{\text{Total}}$ fine-tunes the shared visual encoder to learn visual tokens that remain compact, task-relevant, and cross-modally consistent for both understanding and generation.
 In Tab. \ref{infotok_vae_mi} and Tab. \ref{tab:geneval_results}, we can see that InfoTok effectively improves model’s tokenization and boosts overall performance.